withastro/astro/docs/src/pages/guides/deploy.md

 # First, globally install the Layer0 CLI:
 $ npm i -g @layer0/cli

-# Then, add Layer0 to your MkDocs site:
+# Then, add Layer0 to your Astro site:
 $ 0 init
 ```